clojure-emacs/clj-suitable/README.md

             suitable.middleware))

 (defn start-cljs-nrepl-server []
-  (let [middlewares (map resolve cider.nrepl/cider-middleware)
+(let [middlewares (conj (map resolve cider.nrepl/cider-middleware)
-        middlewares (conj middlewares #'cider.piggieback/wrap-cljs-repl)
+                        #'cider.piggieback/wrap-cljs-repl
-        middlewares (conj middlewares #'suitable.middleware/wrap-complete)
+                        #'suitable.middleware/wrap-complete)
-        handler (apply nrepl.server/default-handler middlewares)]
+      handler (apply nrepl.server/default-handler middlewares)] (nrepl.server/start-server :handler handler))
-    (nrepl.server/start-server :handler handler)))
 ```

 ## How does it work?

-suitable uses the same input as the widely used [compliment](https://github.com/alexander-yakushev/compliment).
+suitable accepts the same input as the widely used [compliment](https://github.com/alexander-yakushev/compliment).
 This means, it gets a prefix string and a context form from the tool it is connected to.
 For example you type `(.l| js/console)` with "|" marking where your cursor is.
 The input suitable gets would be: prefix = `.l` and context = `(__prefix__ js/console)`.

 Suitable recognizes various ways how CLJS can access properties and methods, such as `.`, `..`, `doto`, and threading forms.
 Also direct global access is supported such as `js/console.log`.
 Suitable will then figure out the expression that defines the "parent object" that the property / method we want to use belongs to.
 For the example above it would be `js/console`.
 The system then uses the [EcmaScript property descriptor API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) to enumerate the object members.
 Those are then converted into completion candidates and send back to the tooling.